DevlessTeam/docs/http_api.md

 }
 ```

 The `status_code` is one of the codes defined in [DevLess Status Codes](devless-status-codes.md), `637` indicates success.
 The `message` is a human-readable message about the status of the call. the `payload` contains a `result`, which is the result from the `signUp` action.
 It contains the created profile, but also a `token`.
 The token is a [JSON Web Token](https://jwt.io/).
-This token should be used for further interaction with DevLess as this user.
+This token should be used for further interaction with DevLess as this user by setting it as a header property.ie `-H "Devless-user-token:$DEVLESS_USER_TOKEN"`

+##

 ### Logging In